eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 ### NSOperationQueue:
 - If the operations in a queue have a similar priority, they are executed by the FIFO principle. (first in, first out)
 - Example in how to make NSOperationQueue async with subclassing: https://stackoverflow.com/a/24943851/5389500 (swift version lower on the page)
-- wait until the prior one finishes: With an NSOperationQueue, you achieve that simply by setting **maxConcurrentOperationCount** to 1.
+- Wait until the prior one finishes: With an NSOperationQueue, you achieve that simply by setting **maxConcurrentOperationCount** to 1.
 - Serialize operations on a given context.
 That happens naturally if you use a single thread, but NSOperationQueue also serializes its operations if you set **maxConcurrentOperationCount** to 1
 - Link: https://developer.apple.com/documentation/foundation/nsoperationqueue
 - If the operation does not fully respond to the application’s needs, an NSOperation subclass can be created to add the missing functionality.
-- use Operation because you’re dealing with a table view and, for performance and power consumption reasons, **you need the ability to cancel an operation for a specific image** if the user has scrolled that image off the screen.
+- Use Operation because you’re dealing with a table view and, for performance and power consumption reasons, **you need the ability to cancel an operation for a specific image** if the user has scrolled that image off the screen.
 Even if the operations are on a background thread, if there are dozens of them waiting on the queue, **performance will still suffer.**

 ### Calls:
 - `addOperation`: Adds the specified operation to the receiver